awesomelemonade/Battlecode2019/README.md

 ### Introduction - Why did I write this?

 It's that time of the year again!
 A month-long constant grind to achieve the invaluable experience of travelling to MIT and glorious fame of (owait there is prize money too ;o) winning against the top minds of the world.
 For the past few years, I have participated in Battlecode, but I had never written any sort of writeup.
-It was only until Cixelyn (Cory Li, MIT 2012, @Cixelyn), a previous winner of battlecode (and also wrote a fascinating post mortem link here), protested that we should write more post mortems.
+It was only until Cixelyn (Cory Li, MIT 2012, @Cixelyn), a previous winner of battlecode (and also wrote a fascinating blog post [link here](https://cory.li/battlecode-intro/)), protested that we should write more post mortems.

 ![Cixelyn1](writeup-images/Cixelyn1.png)